 In 1998, Telefónica modified the shareholder remuneration policy, replacing the distribution of cash dividends with bonus issues.
 These operations were charged against unrestricted reserves, offering one free share for every 50 held.

 These operations were carried out until the year 2003, when they were replaced by the distribution of cash dividends.

 In July 2012, in an extremely challenging economic and financial environment, certain exogenous factors created severe instability.
 These unprecedented factors were beyond Telefónica’s control, and were crucial in order to make the Company take definitive steps to effectively defuse potential risks.
 Therefore, The Board of Directors decided that under the criteria of prudent administration and in the best interest of all Telefónica’s stakeholders that the dividend and share buyback program corresponding to 2012 be cancelled as a one-time exceptional measure.

-- 0.40 euro per share in cash in the second quarter of 2015.
+- 0.40 euros per share in the second quarter of 2015, in cash.

 Furthermore, in the publication of the results from the second half of 2014 on 25 February 2015, the company announced that it will propose the adoption of the appropriate corporate agreements for the distribution of a dividend of 0.75 euros per share in 2015 and 2016.

 - To amortise treasury shares in 2015 to the total of 1.5% of shares representative of the share capital and distribute a dividend of 0.75 euros per share.
 This dividend will be paid in two tranches:

 - in the fourth quarter of 2015, the amount of 0.35 euros per share in the form of "scrip dividend" and